Germany demolishes cooling tower of former nuclear power plant | DW | 09.08.2019

 Germany's initial nuclear phase-out decision of 2001 — canceled by Angela Merkel but then suddenly reinstated after Japan's Fukushima meltdown in 2011 — culminated in a 2017 deal in which four utilities agreed to pay Germany €24 billion for final storage, despite critics' doubts whether this figure would suffice.

-Germany intends to replace its 12 percent electricity gained from nuclear power through renewables such as wind and solar-generated power.
+Germany intends to replace the 12 percent of its electricity generated using nuclear power through renewables such as wind and solar-generated power.

 A coal-fired phase-out by 2038 poses further challenges as energy companies try to persuade residents to accept extra cables and pylons and wind turbines dotted across the countryside.